Seidr-Edu/Lidskjalv/tools/lidskjalv/README.md

 - Gradle projects typically include a wrapper (`./gradlew`)

 **JDKs (at least one, more is better):**
+- JDK 21 (recommended default for modern projects)
-- JDK 17 (recommended - widely compatible)
+- JDK 17 (widely compatible fallback)
-- JDK 21 (for modern projects)
+- JDK 25 (for newest projects/toolchains)
-- JDK 11, 8 (for legacy projects)
+- JDK 11, 8 (legacy compatibility)

 ### Installation